Guaranteed lower bounds for cost functionals of time-periodic parabolic optimization problems: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work, the a posteriori error analysis started in \cite{LangerRepinWolfmayr2016} has been extended now by deriving new lower bounds, called minorants, for the cost functional leading to an upper estimate for the error norm of the state and control or equivalently in state and adjoint state.
 These lower bounds are guaranteed and computable.
 Together with using the results from \cite{Wolfmayr2016} as well as \cite{KollmannKolmbauer:2011} one can apply the method also to time-periodic optimal control problems, where box constraints are being imposed on the Fourier coefficients of the control.
+The estimates are derived for two different cost functionals, where the second one is now new in this context.

 Since in the linear case the problems are decoupled, the solutions on the Fourier coefficients could easily be computed on grids of different sizes depending on the accuracy needed, which could be exactly determined by using the a posteriori estimates presented in this work leading to an adaptive method in time.
 Together with the adaptive finite element method we then obtain a space-time adaptive method, the adaptive multiharmonic finite element method, which we call AMhFEM, as mentioned for the first time in \cite{LangerRepinWolfmayr2016}.